Description

 Add mushrooms (or other firm vegetables) and cook for 3–4 minutes.

-Stir in bok choy or spinach just before serving to keep them crisp and vibrant.
+Stir in bok choy or spinach just before serving to keep them fresh and lively.

 Taste and adjust with soy sauce, vinegar, or chili oil.